 Finally, the surface color of the watermelon will become dull.
 The underside of the watermelon that was on the ground will also turn light green or yellow if it is time when to pick a watermelon.

-As you can see, there are plenty of keys to knowing when to pick watermelon, so you cannot go wrong if you watch for the signs.
-Once you know when to harvest watermelon, you will be well on your way to enjoying fresh watermelon on your summer picnic table.
+As you can see, there are plenty of keys to knowing when to pick watermelon, so you can’t go wrong if you watch for the signs.
+Once you know when to harvest watermelon, you’ll be well on your way to enjoying fresh watermelon on your summer picnic table.